 I’ve seen many negative comments from gun people that it’s stupid to have a short slide on a pistol because that reduces the sight radius and somehow makes the pistol “less accurate.”
 I can see their point but have to disagree overall.
 I mean, going along with that premise, we should all be carrying pistols with a six or eight-inch barrel to make the very most out of the sight radius.
 Or better yet, just bring your rifle with you!

 One small detail worth mentioning is that Glock included serrations on the front of the slide to facilitate press checks, which is a nice touch.
 The edges of the slide, including the front edges, are pleasingly rounded.

 Further, people enjoy having a grip that they can really get their hands on, and Glock has really delivered in this department!
 This grip is long enough (the same as the Glock 19) that people with large hands can utilize it well.
 It is also slim enough that people with small to medium hands (me) also love it.
 I can really get my hands around this grip.
 To me, it is perfection, especially given that the palm swell helps lock the grip into my hand.
-For years, I’d been wishing for a slimmer version of the Glock 19 with a shorter slide, and Glock granted that wish, finally.
+For years, I’d been wishing for a compact slimline version of the Glock 19 with a shorter slide, and Glock granted that wish, finally.